 Fourth down decisions certainly create a lot of chatter, especially when your team loses – after all we all love to be backseat drivers.
 Coaches are certainly hesitant going for it at fourth down situations (similar to the 2-point conversion VS PAT kick decision).
 While at times this is indeed the “best” decision, going for it is beneficial more often than what coaches think – or at least what they appear to think based on their decisions.
 In my recent paper to be presented in the workshop for Machine Learning and Data Mining for Sports Analytics I analyzed the fourth down decisions through mean field approximation using play-by-play data from the last 7 NFL seasons.
-A disclaimer is that this analysis is an average analysis and does not consider factors such as game situation, which can dramatically alter the decision making.
+A disclaimer is that this analysis is an average analysis and does not consider factors such as game situation, which can dramatically alter the decision making (and I am touching upon that later in the article).

 When there is a fourth down decision to be made there are three options: